 Rainy Day Fund vs. Emergency Fund – Do You Need Both?

 Chances are, you’re familiar with the term emergency fund.
-If not, here are the basics: Experts suggest keeping at least three to six months of living expenses in case of an unexpected financial emergency, such as job loss or sudden illness.
+Experts suggest keeping at least three to six months of living expenses in case of an unexpected financial emergency, such as job loss or sudden illness.
 This account should be relatively liquid.
 That way, you can access it quickly if you need to.

-Rainy day funds may sound similar, but they’re really intended to pay for on-off, smaller expenses.
+Rainy day funds may sound similar, but they’re really intended to pay for the occasional smaller expense.
 For example, let’s say your refrigerator suddenly stops working and you need to replace it, or your pet needs unexpected surgery.
 (Though in the latter case, pet insurance might help take the sting out of that expense.)

 An emergency fund is intended to be your safety net in the event of a financial emergency.
 These emergencies include, but aren’t limited to, job loss, or a major illness or injury.

-You should aim for an emergency fund of at least 3 to 6 months of living expenses, including all bills, debt payments, and everyday spending, such as grocery bills, childcare costs, and transportation costs.
+You should aim for an emergency fund of at least 3 to 6 months of living expenses, including all bills, debt payments, and everyday spendings, such as grocery bills, childcare costs, and transportation costs.
 But if you are a single-income family, have a serious medical condition, own a home, are self-employed, or are trying to stay out of debt, an emergency fund becomes an even more pivotal piece of your financial plan.